CLASSic History

 A color image of a four prehistoric replica arrowhead points (corner notched obsidian, two tanged points- one chert and one obsidian, and one red chert side notched point) ranging in dates from 950 AD to 1300 AD

-The Aspen Historical Society’s first traveling educational history trunk.
-The kit explores the prehistoric peoples of Colorado with a major emphasis on the Anasazi people from the southwestern part of the state.
+This was Aspen Historical Society’s first traveling educational history trunk!
+The kit explores the prehistoric peoples of Colorado with a major emphasis on the Ancestral Puebloans from the southwestern part of the state.
 Users of the kit are able to touch the reproduced artifacts in the kit for a “hands-on” learning experience.
 The kit also offers a glimpse at the ways of prehistoric people, including their means of survival, their home life and social structure, their religious practices and beliefs, and their interaction with other peoples.

 Color image of a Snow White wooden framed tin washboard used for washing and scrubbing clothes before machine washing machines.